 I have a great love for middle grade—bring on the whimsical, the imaginative, the dark/crass/wacky/hilarious.
 Roald Dahl's bizarre flights of fancy comprise some of the most pleasurable reading time of my life, and I love lower-fantasy in general—-I would go live at Hogwarts if I could..!
 It's a career goal of mine to rep a Newbery winner.
 I grew up reading Karen Cushman, Sharon Creech, and Scott O'Dell's books until they fell apart in my hands.
 I'd love to find a historical MG that is also fun and exciting--a lot of submissions I see for this genre are a little too serious/earnest for my taste.
 Really, I'd just love to find a beautiful, fun, thoughtful story that makes that first real step into adulthood seem brand-new, all over again.

-I’m also looking for exciting, high-concept, gobble-down-in-one-sitting YA novels that keep me up way past my bedtime (the creepier, the better!) as well as beautiful, literary works that explore the coming-of-age theme from a truly original angle and beg for multiple re-readings.
+I’m also looking for exciting, high-concept, gobble-down-in-one-sitting YA novels that keep me up way past my bedtime (I love creepy/horror/suspense, historical, historical fantasy, and creative fantasy in general) as well as beautiful, literary works that explore the coming-of-age theme from a truly original angle and beg for multiple re-readings.
 I'm a huge Francesca Lia Block fan, and tend to gravitate toward stories featuring offbeat, alternate-lifestyle protagonists who trailblaze their own weird and wonderful paths through life--I want unforgettable characters that I'd follow anywhere, who burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars.

+That said, I'm open to other genres.
 My ultimate adult project wish list would include a romantic historical with some unique fantasy elements, a literary, Beat-like coming-of-age, a thrilling survival tale with well-researched, back-to-the-land details, and a dark, witchy, semi-realistic novel (think a modern-day Practical Magic or Garden Spells).
-I love a good cabal, coven, karass--secret organizations of all stripes.
+I love a good cabal, coven, karass--secret histories of all stripes.

-Regarding contemporary adult fiction, I’m pretty excited about the New Adult/crossover category.
-In general, I’m interested in reading more about younger adults and this rich, peculiar, “second coming-of-age”, where one is really exploring what it means to be an adult in the 21st century.
+I’m pretty excited about the crossover category.
+In general, I’m interested in reading about younger adults and this rich, peculiar, “second coming-of-age”, where one is really exploring what it means to be an adult in the 21st century.
 I read FANGIRL by Rainbow Rowell this year and absolutely loved it.
 Like my YA interests, I love stories set in the counter-culture, quirky love stories with a stand-out hook, and subtle twists of fantasy or magical realism.

 The one link I have throughout the many genres I'm interested in is humor.
 It doesn't necessarily have to be silly humor—sometimes it's more interesting to find humor in darker settings—but I do love a story can illuminate something about humanity AND make me laugh.
 Life is serious enough.
 Reading should be a joy.